yasoob/intermediatePython/decorators.rst

 ----------

 Decorators are a significant part of Python.
-In simple words: they are functions which modify the functionality of another function.
+In simple words: they are functions which modify the functionality of other functions.
 They help to make our code shorter and more Pythonic.
-Most of the beginners do not know where to use them so I am going to share some areas where decorators can make your code more concise.
+Most beginners do not know where to use them so I am going to share some areas where decorators can make your code more concise.